Thai Massage clients come in all types

 Your approach: Fortunately such clients are quite rare, but if you do get one, you have to gently tell them to just close their eyes and relax.

-Make them feel safe by stating that they can tell you immediately if anything in the massage does not feel right, is too intense, or if they want specific attention on any particular area.
+Make them feel safe by stating that they can tell you immediately if anything in the Thai Massage does not feel right, is too intense, or if they want specific attention on any particular area.

 7. The involuntary client